PraffullaDubey/PraffullaDubey/README.md

 <h3>Thanks for visiting my GitHub profile!</h3>

 <!-- About me -->
 <p> My name is Praffulla Kumar Dubey.
-I am final year B.Tech student at SRM Institute of Science and Technology.
+I have completed my B.Tech from SRM Institute of Science and Technology.
 I am a self learner and have a great passion for Data Science.
 I am also strongly inclined towards research and like to write and share my knowledge about latest technologies, do check my medium account. </p>

 <hr>
 <!-- Social Links -->